 - Law of Attraction. – The law of attraction is an entirely conscious and mindful thought process.
-The basic concept is that you think about what you desire the most and adapt a positive mind (like attracts like).
-If you do it correctly, you will get what you want from the universe.
+The basic concept is to think about what you desire the most and adapt a positive mind (like attracts like).
+You will get what you want from the universe if you do it correctly.

 - Meditation. – Probably the most significant aspect of all spiritualism is meditation.
 There are still numerous uses for meditation, such as spiritual meditation and personal awareness.
 However, the practice often remains similar.
 The overall goal of meditation is to increase awareness of yourself, your emotions, and your thoughts.
 You do that by creating a calm and clear state of mind.

 - Mindfulness. – Mindfulness is a process of bringing your attention to experiences, past or present, without judgment or personal emotion.
-This method is hugely useful for people facing a difficult time in life and wish to seek clarity in the situation.
-Mindfulness often gives you a different perspective of events, which creates a simple, more defined way of approaching them.
+This method is hugely useful for people facing a difficult time in life and wishing to seek clarity in the situation.
+Mindfulness often gives you a different perspective on events, which creates a simple, more defined way of approaching them.

-- Nondualism. – Nondualism is a state of the mind that people will often work toward for a large proportion of their lives.
-It is transcendent of Buddhist tradition meaning transcended, or centerless.
+- Nondualism. – Nondualism is a state of mind that people will often work toward for many years of their lives.
+It is transcendent of the Buddhist tradition, meaning transcended or centerless.
 The nondualism state of consciousness may appear to hit people spontaneously.
 However, it usually follows a large amount of preparation through meditative and inward-looking practices.

-- Self-hypnosis. – People use self-hypnosis to be the “suggester” and “suggestee” to attempt to make yourself believe something that otherwise you would not believe.
+- Self-hypnosis. – People use self-hypnosis to be both the “suggester” and “suggestee” to attempt to make yourself believe something you otherwise would not believe.
 For example, “I do not need my addiction,” or “I will be nicer to people.”
-They are two extensive examples, and you can use self-hypnosis for anything you can think of.
+They are two examples, and you can use self-hypnosis for anything you can think of.

 - Trance. – Spiritual trance is a different state of consciousness, where you become unaware and unresponsive to the outside world.
 Although you have complete control of your aims and realizations during trance, the goal is to gain the state of mind where you may encounter such things as spirit guides or passed loved ones or your own mind for clarity.
 Trance also falls under metaphysical spirituality too.
-The reason for that is because, if you practice at it, you can use it to allow spirits to enter your body to get messages.
+If you practice it, you can use it to allow spirits to enter your body to get messages.

-Body spirituality is the use of your own body to gain a higher perspective of life.
+Body spirituality is using your body to gain a higher perspective on life.
 Again, there are no right or wrong ways to follow body spirituality.
-However, people use some popular styles and techniques to develop a “body spiritual” lifestyle.
+However, people use popular styles and techniques to develop a “body spiritual” lifestyle.

-- Breathwork. – Breathwork is a technique used to influence a person’s mental, emotional, and physical state.
+- Breathwork. – Breathwork is a technique that influences a person’s mental, emotional, and physical state.

-- Chanting or mantras. – Mantras are a group of words or sounds spoken in Sanskrit to invoke an uplifting feeling to your emotional state.
+- Chanting or mantras. – Mantras are a group of words or sounds spoken in Sanskrit to invoke an uplifting feeling in your emotional state.

 - Dancing. – Everything has a vibration because everything is energy.
-You can uplift your personal frequency through dancing to specific frequency music.
+You can uplift your personal frequency by dancing to specific frequency music.

-- Tai Chi. – Tai Chi is a martial art that provides you with an awareness of yourself and the universe you are in.
-It can help you gain a better perspective of spirituality and what life means to you.
+- Tai Chi. – Tai Chi is a martial art that makes you aware of yourself and the universe.
+It can help you better understand spirituality and what life means to you.

 - Tantra. – Although believed to be connected to sex, the idea is that you use negative experiences in your life to carry you to new spiritual heights.